Indianapolis 500: Early years

 The crowds grew progressively smaller for the rest of the season, however, so the track owners chose to focus on a single race, and considered a 24-hour contest, in the fashion of Le Mans, or a 1000 mi event.
 They decided on 500 mi, the estimated distance a race car could run before dark descended on the track, and a spectacular purse of $25,000, equivalent to 82.93 lb of pure gold.
 The combination allowed the track to rapidly acquire a privileged status for automobile races.

 The first "500" was held at the Speedway in 1911 on Decoration Day, May 30, (as it was known from its inception in 1868 to 1967, when federal law made "Memorial Day" the official name), run to a 600 cid maximum engine size formula.
 It saw a field of 40 starters, with Harroun piloting a Marmon Model 32-based Wasp racer—outfitted with his invention, the rear-view mirror.
 Harroun (with relief from Cyrus Patschke) was declared the winner, although Ralph Mulford protested the official result.
 Eighty thousand spectators were in attendance, and an annual tradition had been established.
 Many considered Harroun to be a hazard during the race, as he was the only driver in the race driving without a riding mechanic, who checked the oil pressure and let the driver know when traffic was coming.

 In 1912, the purse was raised to $50,000, the field was limited to 33 (where it remains), and a riding mechanic was made mandatory.
-This second event was won by Joe Dawson in a National, after Ralph de Palma's Mercedes broke.
+This second event was won by Joe Dawson in a National, after Ralph DePalma's Mercedes broke.
 Although the first race was won by an American driver at the wheel of an American car, European makers such as the Italian Fiat or French Peugeot companies soon developed their vehicles to try to win the event, which they did from 1912 to 1919.
 The 1913 event saw a change to a 450 cid maximum engine size.